 Items that Are Allowed in Some Centers (and Not in Others)

 Not all rehab centers are made alike.
 Some may deny certain items while others may allow these items.
-The following items may or may not be allowed depending on the inpatient rehab facility:

 - Your cellphone or laptops, if allowed, these items can only be used during certain times.
 Make sure to bring chargers and power cords